-It’s the biggest day for shopping of the year, and if you plan on braving the crowds in search of fantastic bargains, you’ll need to be prepared.
-Use this guide to Virginia’s retail destinations, both large and local, to find the best places for shopping on Black Friday, during the busy holiday season, and throughout the year.
+It is the season for shopping, and if you plan on braving the crowds in search of the perfect gifts, you will need to be prepared.
+Use this guide to Virginia retail destinations, both large and local, to find the best places for shopping during the busy holiday season and throughout the year.

 —OUTLETS & MALLS—